 The Playstation 5 is here already?
 It feels like only 60 frames ago the Playstation 4 burst into our living rooms with a motherboard full of new graphical capabilities and immersive experiences.
 But as the new decade begins, so must a new era for gaming.

-With a wealth of new games being developed for the Playstation 5 across the world, we’ve honed our list down the top 5 releases coming out of Japan.
+With a wealth of new games being developed for the Playstation 5 across the world, we’ve honed our list down to the top 5 releases coming out of Japan.

 1. Pragmata (2022, Capcom)